rubenwardy/minetest_modding_book/_en/players/chat.md

 ```

 By returning false, you allow the chat message to be sent by the default
 handler.
-You can actually remove the line `return false`, and it would still
+You can actually remove the line `return false` and it would still
-work the same.
+work the same, because `nil` is returned implicitly and is treated like false.

 {% include notice.html notice=page.cb_cmdsprivs %}